primate-run/primate/docs/docs/components.md

 # Components
-Frontend component are placed in `components`.
+Frontend components are placed in `components`.
 To use components, add a [frontend modules](/docs/frontend).

 ## Serving views